Estate planning can feel overwhelming. It forces you to consider your mortality – but when the time comes, your family will be grateful you did.

 5.Reassess your estate plan when a major life event occurs

-As your circumstances change, so should your estate strategy.
-A loss of a family member, marriage, divorce, the birth of a child, and a job shift are all major life events that may necessitate a review of your estate plan.
+As your circumstances inevitably evolve over time, it is imperative that your estate strategy also adapts accordingly.
+The unfortunate loss of family members, the joyous occasion of marriage, the challenging process of divorce, the blessing of a new child entering your life, and even a significant job shift are all pivotal life events that warrant a careful review and potential adjustment of your estate plan.

 Common Estate Planning Tools